Yaredyy/ObjectDetection/README.md

 This project is a FastAPI application that utilizes the YOLOv5 model for real-time object detection.
 Users can upload images, and the application will return the image with detected objects highlighted with bounding boxes.

+It is also delpoyed on Heroku!
+To be pipelined?

 ## Features

 - Upload images for object detection.